 As the name suggests, the SPR's main scientific objective is to investigate the Martian soil below the surface of the planet to determine its thickness and make-up.

 The rover weighs around 200 kilograms (about 440 pounds).
-It will be powered by solar panels, which may be impeded by a potential landing in the planet's northern hemisphere — landing at the equator would be better for solar power.
+It will be powered by solar panels.
+Power would be impeded by a landing in the planet's northern hemisphere — landing at the equator is better for solar power.

 It will investigate the ground with radar, perform chemical analyses on the soil, and look for biomolecules and biosignatures.